websauna/websauna/docs/source/glossary.rst

     Alembic
        A migration script tool for :term:`SQLAlchemy`. `More info <http://alembic.readthedocs.org/>`__.

+    Authomatic
+        Authomatic is a framework agnostic library for Python web applications with a minimalistic but powerful interface which simplifies authentication of users by third party providers like Facebook or Twitter through standards like OAuth and OpenID. `More info <http://peterhudec.github.io/authomatic/>`__.

     Bootstrap
         Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web. `More informatin <http://getbootstrap.com/>`__.